Power-law Bianchi type I inflation with multiple vector fields: Stability analysis

-To provide support to our above arguments on the stability of fixed points, we would like to solve the system of autonomous equations \eqref{autonomous eq Xy}-\eqref{autonomous eq Zz} numerically.
-However, we should first note that the above stability analysis is quite general that it can be applied to arbitrary expansion rate and anisotropies.
-The choice $\lambda=1.5$ above is merely for better visualization.
-To realize a realistic anisotropic inflation, we need $\zeta$ to be very large and the anisotropies to be very small \cite{Kanno:2010nr}.
-We therefore focus on the value $\lambda=0.1$ for numerical calculations, following the previous study in Ref. \cite{Kanno:2010nr} while the values of the coupling constants will be appropriately chosen for each fixed point.
+To provide strong support for our above arguments on the stability of fixed points, we would like to solve the dynamical system of autonomous equations \eqref{autonomous eq Xy}-\eqref{autonomous eq Zz} numerically \cite{Numerical analysis}.
+However, we should first note that the above stability analysis is general enough to be applied to arbitrary expansion rate and spatial anisotropies.
+The above choice $\lambda=1.5$ above is merely for illustration.
+To realize a realistic anisotropic inflation, we need $\zeta$ to be very large and the spatial anisotropies to be very small compared to $\zeta$ \cite{Kanno:2010nr}.
+We therefore focus on the value $\lambda=0.1$ for numerical calculations, following the previous study in Ref. \cite{Kanno:2010nr}, while the values of the coupling constants $\rho_i$ will be appropriately chosen for each considered fixed point.
 The stability region of the fixed point type 0 is depicted in Fig. \ref{fig:Vec0StRegionInf}.
 Unfortunately, the stability regions of the other fixed points are very difficult to distinguish when displayed in Fig. \ref{fig:Vec0StRegionInf}.
 Therefore, we depict the stability regions of the fixed points type $\text{II}_{bc}$, $\text{II}_{ac}$, $\text{II}_{ab}$, and III in Fig. \ref{fig:Vec023StRegionInf}, where the coupling constants are restricted between $49.8$ and $50.2$.
 It is noted that Figs. \ref{fig:Vec0StRegionInf} and \ref{fig:Vec023StRegionInf} are analogous to Fig. \ref{fig:Vec023StRegion a}.
 We will not show the stability regions of the fixed points $\text{I}_{a}$, $\text{I}_{b}$, and $\text{I}_{c}$ for $\lambda=0.1$ since they are analogous to Figs. \ref{fig:Vec1xStRegion}, \ref{fig:Vec1yStRegion}, and \ref{fig:Vec1zStRegion}, respectively.

-We start the numerical calculations with the fixed point type 0 by choosing $\lambda=0.1$, $\rho_a=12$, $\rho_b=14$, and $\rho_c=15$, which satisfy the stability conditions shown in Eq. \eqref{fixed point type 0 st cond} ($\rho_a$, $\rho_b$, and $\rho_c$ are sufficiently small).
+To verify the attractor behavior of the fixed points, we numerically solved the autonomous system for several sets of initial conditions.
+However, in the following figures, we only present one representative set of initial conditions for each fixed point.
+We start the numerical analysis with the fixed point type 0 by choosing $\lambda=0.1$, $\rho_a=12$, $\rho_b=14$, and $\rho_c=15$, which satisfy the stability conditions shown in Eq. \eqref{fixed point type 0 st cond} ($\rho_a$, $\rho_b$, and $\rho_c$ are sufficiently small).
 The fixed point is therefore defined to be